thebhavyaahuja/AutoGrad-Engine-NN/README.md

 # AutoGrad-Engine-NN

-A scalar Autograd Engine that performs backpropagation and calculates gradients of a neural network.
+A minimal (scalar) autograd engine that implements reverse auto differentiation (backpropagation) to compute gradients.
+I have then implemented a simple neural network framework from scratch, similar to pyTorch.

 Example: